bannerimg

 Broad prohibitions

-When making policy decisions, including hiring and firing, do not make any negative decisions based on an employee’s pregnancy status, related to the childbirth itself or that in anyway relates to a pregnancy medical condition.
+When making policy decisions, including hiring and firing, do not make any negative decisions based on an employee’s pregnancy status, related to the childbirth itself or that in any way relates to a pregnancy medical condition.

 This means that, if a prospective employee who is in the hiring pipeline becomes or is already pregnant, that pregnancy status (whether real or perceived) cannot be a reason to not hire that employee.
 Similarly, if a Dauphin County manager becomes pregnant, it is not lawful to demote them, even if it is just until they are ready to “return to normal hours.”